kbjiang/02_study/90-other-topics/interviews/Practical statistics for data scientists.md

 	1. Has code for permutation
 	2. The A/B version can be tested by either *two-sample* $t$-test of unequal variances or ANOVA
 	3. The A/B/C/D version can only be tested by ANOVA because it has more than two groups
-### Degree of freedom
-1. Factored variables in regression
-	1. E.g., "day of week" should only include indicators/dummy variables for Mon-Sat, to avoid multicollinearity error. ==TODO: prepare ML for this?==
 ### ANOVA
 1. ANOVA (Analysis on variances)
 	1. More than two groups, alternative to $t$-test.